 Serotonin is also considered the molecule of self-esteem and belonging which is directly related to the first two hormones shown here.
 Again, being self-propelled creates a sense of achievement boosting self-esteem.

-More opportunities social interaction is frequently cited as one of the many benefits of cycling which in turn increases belonging.
-Ironically, non-cyclists often mention lack of safety, based on their perception of lack of trust in strangers, as one of the main barriers to start cycling in the first place.
+More opportunities for social interaction is frequently cited as one of the many benefits of cycling which in turn increases belonging.
+Ironically, non-cyclists often mention lack of safety as one of the main barriers to start cycling in the first place.
+A misperception based on their own lack of trust in strangers,

 Excuse me sir!
 You lost your jacket. – someone driving by when my jacket fell off my bike